-Carry a course load of not more than three (3) units per academic term, course load restrictions may be waived by a two-thirds majority vote of the SRA;
+Carry a course load of not more than three (3) units per academic term;

+Course load restrictions may be waived by a two-thirds majority vote of the SRA.

-Serve as the Chief Executive Officer and Chief Spokesperson for the McMaster Students Union;
+Serve as the CEO of MSU Inc. and Chief Spokesperson for the MSU;

-Compile and deliver a State of the Union address to the membership of the MSU annually that consists of, but is not limited to:
+Compile and deliver a State of the Union address to the membership of the MSU annually that may consist of, but is not limited to:

 Overview of the organization;